 The next few months are predicted to have the highest online sales in retail history.
 Everyone in the retail and shipping industry—from carriers, to fulfillment companies, distribution centers, and of course sellers—are all preparing for an unprecedented season.
-There may be unexpected challenges, there will likely be surges due to rolling holiday sales, and carriers are expecting that there will be delivery delays.
+There may be unexpected challenges (it’s always something!), and the more prepared you are, the easier you can roll with any hiccups.

 We’ve put together a list of proactive measures we’re taking at DCL Logistics this season, and what sellers can do to minimize the impact on their shipments.

 How Did We Get Here?

 The biggest challenge every peak season is getting parcels to customers by specific dates (namely Christmas).
 Plus customers have become accustomed to instant deliveries, and while that’s possible for certain items at certain times of year, during the surge of holiday shopping it’s just not always obtainable.

 During a year where supply chain bottlenecks and shipping delays are rampant, this will not be a typical Q4.
 Because the pandemic severely limited the safety of in-person shopping, online shopping is at an all time high.
 An already intense season is now primed to be truly unprecedented.
 There is no way that all of these factors will result in anything but overloaded carriers and delivery delays.

 Even though all carriers are investing heavily in their infrastructure and staffing, they continue to warn sellers that everyone should expect slower delivery speeds this year.
 Is this just for precaution?
 Or will there really be delays?
 No one knows until we’re through but it’s best to air on the side of caution and clarity, at least to manage consumer expectations.
 One thing that is true of all carriers, none of them have guaranteeing delivery speeds over the holidays.